hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 ``vsc-Rproject`` is a command-line tool that facilitates the setup, management and use of RStudio Projects on VSC HPC clusters.
-Two main advantages of using ``vsc-Rproject`` are that the project settings and R libraries are kept separate for each project and that compiled extensions are easier to manage in a cluster with heterogeneous hardware.
+Two main advantages of using ``vsc-Rproject`` are that the project settings and R libraries are kept separate for each project, and that compiled extensions are easier to manage in a cluster with heterogeneous hardware.

 .. note::